Pinched Curvature in Heintze Groups of Carnot-type: Pinched Curvature in Lie Groups

 Observe that because the action $\Gamma \curvearrowright G$ is by isometries, the sectional curvatures present in $G$ is the same set of curvatures present in $G_\Gamma$; indeed just apply the locally isometric covering map.
 We may now apply the main result of Belegradek and Kapovitch from \cite{BeleKap}, which states that a manifold whose fundamental group has as a finite index subgroup a nilpotent group of step $s$ must have sectional curvatures, after normalization such that the supremum of its sectional curvature is $-1$, at least as negative as $-s^2$. \end{proof}

-We note above the use of the general plane curvature formula from 1.5 of \cite{QP}.
-Indeed one could apply this directly to Proposition~\ref{prop:vert} and prove the statement that way.
-This however relies on the realization that $N_0 = D_0^2$ exactly, which is true because we proved that the adjoint action was symmetric, and thus $S_0$ and so $[D_0,S_0]=0$.
-We may therefore see this sketch of an alternate proof as an independent check on Corollary~\ref{cor:symtrans}.

-In the above way we conclude that an $H$--metric observes the tightest possible constraints on sectional curvature when the Heintze group of Carnot-type admits a lattice of its Carnot group.
-It is not difficult to see when these lattices exist given the information of the Lie bracket.
-We recall the following result which is present as Theorem~2.12 in \cite{Raghunathan} and is originally attributed to Malcev.
+In the above way we conclude that a layered metric observes the tightest possible constraints on sectional curvature when the Heintze group of Carnot-type admits a lattice of its Carnot group.

-\begin{thm}{\cite{malcev}} Let $N$ be a nilpotent Lie group with Lie algebra $\mathfrak{n}$.
-Then $N$ admits a lattice if and only if there exists a basis for $\mathfrak{n}$ which makes all structure constants rational. \end{thm}

-In fact, Raghunathan in Remark~2.14 of \cite{Raghunathan} constructs (many) examples of nilpotent Lie algebras which do not admit lattices.
-A careful reading of this note reveals that in fact those algebras he constructs include some algebras corresponding to Carnot groups of step 2.